 Betting, obviously, reveals the most information and is the most important tell when playing online poker.
-However, there are some common online poker tells that players have found, and you can join in on the discussion in our forum here - Online Timing Tells
+However, there are some common online poker tells that players have found, which you can read here – Online Timing Tells.

 How T.J.
 Cloutier Spots Poker Tells

 In “Championship No-Limit and Pot-Limit Hold’em”, T.J.
 Cloutier reveals that everyone has tells.

 We’ve watched all the really good players over the years–and every one of them has a tell.

 Even legendary players like Phil Hellmuth, John Bonetti, Stu Ungar, Doyle Brunson.

 If you observe enough and watch them play hands for long enough,

 you’ll find that they all have a certain tell when they have a really big hand versus just a hand.

 Of course, the top players don’t show tells very often, but they do do it.